 Hoping to become more familiar with Singapore’s vibrant ethnic cultures and traditions?
 Check out our full guide to the biggest cultural festivals and highlights around the island.
-(Psst….!
-Head here for even more celebrations and festivals around Asia, and over here for art and literary festivals in Singapore).

 This traditional Tamil harvest festival honours the Sun God Surya.
 During the four-day period, Little India stirs with ethnic dances and performances, a street-side mini village with cultural souvenirs, a mass cooking competition and a mesmerising festive light-up.